OmegaGodzilla66/PYSON/README.md

 Support for other languages may come soon.<br>

 ## quickstart ##
-TODO: write later
+Refer to the project wiki [here](https://github.com/OmegaGodzilla66/PYSON/wiki)

 ## documentation ##
-Documentation has been moved to the project wiki [here](https://github.com/OmegaGodzilla66/PYSON/wiki) to decrease clutter in the README.
+Documentation has also been moved to the project wiki [here](https://github.com/OmegaGodzilla66/PYSON/wiki) to decrease clutter in the README.

 ## Supported Types ##
 There are 4 supported types: int, float, str, and list